Mahi-singh03/js-work/Git- Github/Git.md

 - with rebase you can get all the latest changes of master branch in the ulternate branch without merging the branches.
 - with this ypu can remove the additional commit that polute the commit log

+Git reflog
+--

+- this command is used to see the history  of all the commits
+- it allows the changes you made to the directory
+- you can roleback to the cretain commit in teh code in the case of mess ups using this command.

 Short terms
 --